Create object for storing 2-D lidar scan

 measured in radians.
 Angles are measured counter-clockwise around the

-Cartesian— Cartesian coordinates of lidar readings
+Cartesian— Cartesian coordinates of lidar readings in meters

 Cartesian coordinates of lidar readings, returned as an